The Office of the Parliamentary Commissioner for the Environment is committed to transparency and openness in its work and conduct.

 Disclosure of interests

-In respect of individual investigations, the Commissioner’s staff are required to disclose to the Commissioner any potential conflicts that might be raised by the subject matter of the enquiry.
+For each investigation the Commissioner’s staff are required to disclose to the Commissioner any potential conflicts that might arise.